11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 The hotel sits atop Nob Hill, across from Grace Cathedral and right on the California Street cable car line, making it easy to explore San Francisco’s amazing attractions.

-Kids love the hotel’s legendary Tonga Room, a throwback tiki restaurant and bar in the hotel’s former pool. where a live band performs on a floating raft in the center of a lagoon (yes, it really used to be the hotel’s indoor pool).
-Children are welcome from 5:00–10:00pm.
+Kids will love the hotel’s legendary Tonga Room, a throwback tiki restaurant and bar in the hotel’s former pool, where a live band performs on a floating raft in the center of a lagoon (yes, it really used to be the hotel’s indoor pool).
+Children are welcome from 5:00–10:00 p.m.

-Another family favorite is the rooftop garden, a quiet outdoor space where kids can stretch their legs while parents enjoy sweeping city views.
+Another favorite feature of this hotel is the rooftop garden, a quiet outdoor space near the Cirque Cafe where kids can stretch their legs beneath palm trees and listen to the cable cars clang on the street below.

 Nearby attractions: